AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

 }
 ```

 This might look like many other HTML tables you've worked with.
-And probably about now you're asking, "But how do I get this responsive?", amirite.
+And probably about now you're asking, "But how do I get this responsive?"

 ### Gettin' responsive!